Lyapunov-Razumikhin techniques for state-dependent delay differential equations: An explicit expression for the region

 Notice that Theorem~\ref{Thm:Technique} not only establishes asymptotic stability of the steady state, but also shows that the basin of attraction of the steady state contains the ball

 We will consider the basin of attraction of the steady state of the model problem \eqref{Eq:1Delay} in Section~\ref{Sec:Basins}.

-The extension of Theorem~\ref{Thm:Technique} to multiple delays is straightforward.
-The proof given above would not be valid for nonautonomous DDEs.
-However the proof would only fail in one crucial step; for a general nonautonomous DDE \eqref{Eq:GeneralMultipleDelay}, the limiting function $v(t)$ would not in general define a solution of the DDE.
-The result is easily extended to periodically nonautonomous DDEs by choosing the initial sequence $t_i$ to be $t_i=(k+1)r+iT$ where $T$ is the period of the nonautonomous function $f$, and if necessary taking a subsequence so that $u(t_i)$ converges to $x_\infty$.
+The proof of Theorem~\ref{Thm:Technique} given above would not be valid for nonautonomous DDEs, but would only fail in one crucial step; for a general nonautonomous DDE \eqref{Eq:GeneralMultipleDelay}, the limiting function $v(t)$ would not in general define a solution of the DDE.
+The result is easily extended to periodically nonautonomous DDEs by choosing the initial sequence $t_i$ to be $t_i=(k+1)r+iT$ where $T$ is the period of $f$, and if necessary taking a subsequence so that $u(t_i)$ converges to $x_\infty$.

 Our asymptotic stability result and its proof differs very significantly from other asymptotic stability results for RFDEs which are all similar to Theorem 4.2 of Hale and Verduyn Lunel \cite{HaleLunel:1}.
 Beyond the technical differences in continuity assumptions, and whether delays are locally or globally bounded, there are two fundamental but related differences between our result and results such as those in \cite{HaleLunel:1}.
 Firstly, in Theorem~\ref{Thm:Technique} we establish \emph{asymptotic stability}, but in Theorem 4.2 of \cite{HaleLunel:1} the stronger property of \emph{uniform asymptotic stability} is obtained.
 But secondly, auxiliary functions with specific properties are required (in Theorem 4.2 of \cite{HaleLunel:1} four auxiliary functions, $u$, $v$, $\omega$ and $p$ appear) to obtain the contraction that leads to the uniform asymptotic stability.
 Construction of such functions is difficult even for constant delay DDEs, and a major obstacle to the application of these theorems.
 In contrast, we use a proof by contradiction which shows that there does not exist a trajectory which is not asymptotic to the steady state.
 The contradiction argument establishes asymptotic stability rather than uniform asymptotic stability, but does not require any troublesome auxiliary functions, and thus is much easier to apply.
 In the following sections we will use Theorem~\ref{Thm:Technique} to study the asymptotic stability of the steady state of the model state-dependent DDE \eqref{Eq:1Delay}.